junyangzhou-projects/rear-view-overpronation-classification/README.md

 Three potential methods for classifying overpronation were evaluated conceptually:

 1. **Pose-only classification:**
-   Use MediaPipe pose detection to estimate ankle angles and directly assign labels. *However*, as shown in `data/experiments/overpronation_sample_cmp`, the detected ankle → heel line can often be unreliable — in some cases, the entire stance leg is detected outside the body boundary even when the photo is clear.
+   Use MediaPipe pose detection to estimate ankle angles and directly assign labels. *However*, as shown in `data/experiments/overpronation_sample_cmp`, the detected ankle → heel line can often be unreliable — in some cases, the entire stance-leg is detected outside the body boundary even when the photo is clear.
 Therefore, this method is proved to be unreliable.

 2. **Pose-guided cropping + CNN:**
-   Use MediaPipe solely to crop the stance side leg/foot region, then train a CNN on the cropped region.
+   Use MediaPipe solely to crop the stance-side leg/foot region, then train a CNN on the cropped region.
 The instability of pose detection can again limit model performance.

 3. **Manual cropping + CNN (adopted approach):**
-   A custom preprocessing tool was developed to manually crop the stance side leg/foot region for each photo.
+   A custom preprocessing tool was developed to manually crop the stance-side leg/foot region for each photo.
 These manually prepared crops form the basis of the CNN classifier training.
 Because only 65 raw photos are collected, the lightweight and pretrained ResNet18 is selected.

 ---